skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 EXAMPLES
 ========
-1. Extract the TAP or TZX file from a remote zip archive and convert it into a Z80 snapshot:
+1. Extract the tape file from a remote zip archive and convert it into a Z80
+   snapshot:

    |
    |   ``tap2sna.py ftp://example.com/game.zip game.z80``

-2. Extract the TAP or TZX file from a zip archive, and convert it into an SZX snapshot with the program counter set to 32768:
+2. Extract the tape file from a zip archive, and convert it into an SZX snapshot with the program counter set to 32768:

    |